RivaD2/riva-portfolio/README.md

 ### My Portfolio

 ###  I had a lot of fun building this project on my own time.
-I really focused on learning React and familarizing myself with Bootstrap and other CSS Frameworks like Materialize.
+I really focused on learning React and familarizing myself with Bootstrap and other CSS Frameworks like Materialize.I ultimately chose not to use these front-end frameworks and built the CSS out myself.
+I wanted a speciic look and feel for this site, and I didn't want to spend time working against the CSS that these frameworks provide.

 ### TOOLS USED ON THE FRONT END:

 * React app
-* Responsive CSS frameworks
 * Various CSS3 animations
 * Node.js to run server on backend
 * NASA API's to access the NASA Image and Video Library for some of my photos
+* Axios HTTP request library

 ### TOOLS USED ON THE BACK END:
 * Node.js